midnightntwrk/midnight-architecture/components/WalletBackend/README.md

 The service does not trust clients, individually or in aggregate.
 In particular, DDoS attacks of all kinds require mitigations.

+### Privacy

+What private information does the Wallet Backend learn about its clients?
+What linkability does it witness that isn't otherwise visible?
+The need to filter transactions creates challenges here that need to be documented and, of possible, addressed to ensure clients don't sacrifice privacy when working with untrusted Wallet Backends.

 ### Incentives

 Is this service monetized?
 Does it work for fees?
 If so, how are those fees computed and levied?